 Those were unprecedented times.

-According to FDR, this Executive Order and the gold prohibition was “necessary” to drive economic activity.
+According to FDR, this Executive Order and the gold prohibition were “necessary” to drive economic activity.
 You see, the “hoarding” of gold, it was thought, would only make the depression worse.

 It’s impossible to say if that was true.
 But it’s important to note the external reason used to justify this unprecedented decision.